wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

   * Edge Data Store installed
   * Edge Data Store accessible through a REST API using the default installed port (5590)

-The examples here use curl, a commonly available tool on both Windows and Linux, and command line commands.
-You can use the same operations with any programming language or tool that supports making REST calls.
-You can also accomplish data retrieval steps (GET commands) using a browser, if available on your device.

 ## Create an SDS type

 Complete the following steps to create an SDS type that describes the format of the data to be stored in a container.